tomcritchlow/SEO-MBA/thank-you.md

 Thank you for purchasing an agency plan.
 I'll be in touch very soon.

-If you want to get things rolling, email me a list of names and email addresses you want to enrol to tom@seomba.com
+If you want to get things rolling, you can email me a list of names and email addresses you want to enroll in the course to: tom@seomba.com